 Do not base your decision about the diagnosis of the lump on an ultrasound.

-Contact the relevant nurse coordinator for assistance in organising an appointment for your patient.
+Contact the Sarcoma Nurse Consultant for assistance in organising an appointment for your patient.

 Visit the referrals page for further information.